MAIF/otoroshi/kubernetes/kustomize/components/webhooks/readme.md

 Both `caBundle` and `failurePolicy` are left as placeholders and patched at runtime by Otoroshi (`KubernetesAdmissionWebhookCRDValidator` + `KubernetesAdmissionWebhookSidecarInjector` sinks — enabled in `initial-customization.json` by default).

-Both webhooks point at the in-cluster `otoroshi-service` in the `otoroshi` namespace.
-If you deploy Otoroshi in a different namespace, patch `webhooks[].clientConfig.service.namespace` (or use this component as inspiration and copy + tweak).
+Both webhooks point at the in-cluster `otoroshi-service`.
+The namespace is automatically rewritten from the overlay's top-level `namespace:` field via a custom `kustomizeconfig.yaml` (kustomize's built-in NamespaceTransformer doesn't cover `webhooks[].clientConfig.service.namespace`).

 ## Enable